mattdesl/tweenr/README.md

 Creates a new instanceof Tweenr and attaches itself to an application-wide render loop (to minimize animation frame requests).
 By default, this includes a [common set of eases](https://www.npmjs.org/package/eases).
 Options:

-- `eases` can be specified to provide a new set of easing functions
+- `eases` can be specified to provide a new set of easing functions, defaults to [the eases module](https://www.npmjs.org/package/eases)
-- `defaultEase` the default easing function, or a string to use as a lookup into the `eases` object
+- `defaultEase` the default easing function, or a string to use as a lookup into the `eases` object. defaults to a linear function

 #### `tween = tweenr.to(element, opt)`